meshkatKanok/travel-service-e-web/README.md

 ** second crate a banner part with use taiwind component desui and custom image

-** I use mongo db method get ,poat,delete,patch,use client side and Server side
+** I use mongo db method get ,post,delete,patch,use client side and Server side

 ** Its Features review part,User send review and show review,user cracte a Data and show Website,,,